jupyterhub/jupyterhub/docs/source/getting-started/institutional-faq.md

   has several extensions that are tailored for using Jupyter Notebooks, as well as extensions for other parts of the data science stack.
 - **JupyterHub** is an application that manages interactive computing sessions for **multiple users**.
-  It also connects them with infrastructure those users wish to access.
+  It also connects them(sessions) with infrastructure those users wish to access.
 It can provide remote access to Jupyter Notebooks and JupyterLab for many people.

 ## For management